Incomplete Answers

 God never told the Israelites why he let them be enslaved for four hundred years.
-He never answers all the “why” questions about our afflictions.
+Likewise, he may not answer all the “why” questions about our afflictions in this lifetime.

 For The Israelites

-Why did God wait 400 years to rescue them?
+Why did God wait four hundred years to rescue them?
 Would not the same ten plagues have secured their release after only a year of enslavement?

 Nowhere in the Bible does God explain why he allowed the Israelites to remain captive for so long.